The Unofficial CISSPforum FAQ

 Windows, Windows vulnerabilities, (and occasionally Mac vulnerabilities, Linux vulnerabilities ...), Stuxnet/Duqu/Flame and other alleged

-cyberweapons, in fact anything that’s hot in information security is likely to be brought up at some point, often before it hits the industry rags if slightly behind the blogosphere.
+cyberweapons, APTs, BYOD, in fact anything that’s hot in information security is likely to be brought up at some point, often before it hits the industry rags if slightly behind the blogosphere.

-It’s like an information security club, an online interactive encylopaedia with more than 6,200 qualified contributors.
+It’s like an information security club, an online interactive encylopaedia with several thousand qualified contributors.

-OK, to be honest its more like 500 active contributors with >5,700 lurkers but we “feel their presence” in a spooky sixth-sense Stephen King’s Carrie kind of way.
+OK, to be honest its more like a few dozen really active contributors plus a few thousand lurkers but we “feel their presence” in a spooky sixth-sense Stephen King’s Carrie kind of way.

 Some of the discussions are straightforward questions and answers, that’s it.
 Others develop into full-blown discussion threads,